usaid-cs/yesterday-i-learned/random.md

 1. The EU flag is non-flammable.
 1. In 300, Stelios replaces [Dienekes](https://en.wikipedia.org/wiki/Dienekes), the actual brave soldier.
 1. 1kg of flour can become 2,852km of noodles, if you try hard enough.
-1. [Alkyl nitrites](https://en.wikipedia.org/wiki/Poppers) aka Poppers are gaseous recreational drugs.
-It is frequently inhaled to relax the throat and anal sphincter (may be useful in some situations).
-A common side effect is dacryoliths (tear duct stones).
 1. [John](https://en.wikipedia.org/wiki/John_%28given_name%29) (Hebrew), Hans (German), Ian (Scottish), Evan (Welsh), and Ivan (Cyrillic) are all the same name.
 1. *John* (Yehohanan) means "Yahweh is Gracious"; *Jonathan* (Yonatan) means "JHVH has given".
 They are not the same name (but *Johnny* is).
 If you plan to name your child a variant of John, Jonathan is best left for when you have been expecting, but you are on a low sperm count.
 1. Alan Rickman once played a catapillar Alice picked off a man's shoulder.